Aster Lit: Reprise

 recites the pledge of allegiance

-to a flag that hangs from the back wall
+to the flag on the back wall

-the sky is, at the end of a dreary day
+at the end of a long day

 most don’t stand up anymore,